JMikelich/Android-OpenGL-Engine/README.md

 The purpose for this engine was to serve as a basic framework for my to-do list making app Jamie's To Do.
 The difficulty was requiring usage of the device keyboard while maintaining the UI Jamie's To Do has on the iOS.
-After trying multiple platforms (which either had the keyboard but the UI wasn't sufficient, or the UI was sufficient but the keyboard wasn't intergraded), I decided that a simple OpenGL platform was the way to go.
+After trying multiple platforms (which either had the keyboard but the UI wasn't sufficient, or the UI was sufficient but the keyboard wasn't integrated), I decided that a simple OpenGL platform was the way to go.

 Description:
 The engine is set up to deal with loading textures, both spritesheet or single unit, and using sprites to